LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 ------------------

 Multiple test _dialects_ are supported by default.
-Other test dialects can be easily defined by extending the `lgtunit` object by term-expanding the new dialect into one of the default dialects.
+Other test dialects can be easily defined by extending the `lgtunit` object and by term-expanding the new dialect into one of the default dialects.

 Unit tests can be written using any of the following dialects: